 There is no additional fee if you do not fill your sleeping rooms to capacity.
 Sleeping rooms have two double beds, which makes room capacity four people per room (except for Centralia, WA, Concord, NC, Traverse City, MI and Wisconsin Dells, WI which also include a pull-out sofa in each sleeping room.
 These sleeping rooms technically can hold another two people on the pull-out sofa, but for the sake of comfort we only recommend one person on the pull-out sofa).
 You may bring a sleeping bag and pillow and have one additional person sleep on the floor.
 Fire codes prevent most hotels from putting rollaway beds in rooms with two double beds.

-Allentown, Concord, Harrisburg, Traverse City, the January Wisconsin Dells Quake and Virginia Beach do permit rollaway beds in rooms with two double beds when available.
+Please see your event specific web page to see if they permit rollaway beds.
 If you are interested in using a rollaway bed, please go to the hotel’s front desk to check availability and make arrangements after you receive your room assignments at Quake registration.
 Hotels have a limited number of rollaway beds and they are provided on a first come, first served basis and cannot be reserved ahead of time.
 If there is a charge, you are responsible for paying it at the time of request.

-Middle school workshops are called Treks.
-High school workshops are called Pathways.
 All workshops are finalized 1-2 weeks prior to Quake.
-You will be able to download an information page from your specific Quake webpage the week of the Quake.
-Registration for Treks and Pathways will take place at Quake.
+You will be able to download an official program from your specific Quake web page the Wednesday before your Quake.
+Registration for workshops will take place at Quake.
 Check the specific schedule for your Quake to find out when and where this will happen.

 Meals are on your own.
 You may bring food items with you, go out to restaurants, or have food delivered to the hotel.
 The hotels have local restaurant information.
 You may want to plan your meal schedule and locations before Quake so you can plan a meal budget.